dwyl/javascript-todo-list-tutorial/elmish.md

 and thus _intrinsically_ grok Redux/React JavaScript apps.

-This tutorial is intended for _beginners_ who have _modest_ JavaScript knowledge (_variables, functions, DOM methods and TDD_), if you have any questions or get "stuck", please open an issue: https://github.com/dwyl/learn-elm-architecture-in-javascript/issues <br />
+This tutorial is intended for _beginners_ who have _modest_ JavaScript knowledge (_variables, functions, DOM methods and TDD_). <br />
+If you have any questions or get "stuck", please open an issue: https://github.com/dwyl/learn-elm-architecture-in-javascript/issues <br />
 @dwyl is a "safe space" and we are all here to help don't be shy/afraid.